energywebfoundation/origin/packages/utils-demo/README.md

 *NOTE: you could also pass a customized demo file into the <code>marketDemo()</code> function in the test script(<code>/src/test.ts</code>)*

 The following keys are required:
-* topAdminPrivateKey: the private key of the topAdmin
 * flow: an array with flow actions.
 They will get executed in the ordering within the config-file

 ### flow actions